my-janala/app-modernisation-demo/SPEAKER_NOTES.md

 ### Environment Setup (While commands run)

 *"What we're seeing here is the power of automation.
-With a single command, we're provisioning a complete modernization platform that would traditionally require days of manual setup.
+With a single command, we're provisioning a complete modernisation platform that would traditionally require days of manual setup.
 Minikube is creating our Kubernetes cluster, the Operator Lifecycle Manager is installing our operators, and Konveyor is deploying its full suite of analysis tools."*

 *"In enterprise environments, this same process works with existing Kubernetes clusters - OpenShift, AKS, EKS, or GKE.
 The beauty is consistency across environments."*

 ### UI Walkthrough

 *"Notice the enterprise-grade interface.
 This isn't just a developer tool - it's designed for portfolio management across hundreds or thousands of applications.
-You can see application groupings, assessment status, and progress tracking at the organization level."*
+You can see application groupings, assessment status, and progress tracking at the organisation level."*

-*"The tagging system here allows you to organize applications by business unit, technology stack, or modernization priority.
+*"The tagging system here allows you to organize applications by business unit, technology stack, or modernisation priority.
 This becomes crucial when managing large portfolios."*

 ### Analysis Configuration

 *"When we configure analysis targets, we're essentially asking Konveyor: 'What would it take to run this application in containers?' and 'What changes are needed for Kubernetes deployment?'
 The analysis engine will examine every file, every configuration, every dependency to answer these questions."*

 *"Behind the scenes, Konveyor is applying hundreds of rules developed from real-world migrations.
-These aren't theoretical patterns - they're based on actual enterprise modernization projects."*
+These aren't theoretical patterns - they're based on actual enterprise modernisation projects."*

 ### Results Review